substance/substance-legacy/README.md

 5. Implement a LaTeX renderer (this allows at any time the download of a snapshot as a pretty formatted PDF, ready to be printed).

 Actually, the system aims to be an alternative to editing documents in LaTeX or Word.
-Since DocumentGraphs contain all the information necessary to be rendered as LaTeX markup you wouldn't need to write Latex.
+Since DocumentGraphs contain all the information necessary to be rendered as LaTeX markup you wouldn't need to write LaTeX.
 You can edit and share your documents online and update them at any time.

 Substance is being designed to work in a decentralized scenario where many substance-nodes exist on the web.
 Registered Substance nodes could then be aggregated and indexed